SuperNEMO-DBD/Falaise/documentation/flreconstruct/FLReconstruct.md

 of electron tracks in the tracking chamber.
 For that we need additional processing on top of the `CD` bank which is now available in the event record.

-The reconstruction of trackes associated to charged particles traversing the tracking chamber is a two step procedure:
+The reconstruction of tracks associated to charged particles traversing the tracking chamber is a two step procedure:
 - first the calibrated Geiger hits are clusterized in *tracker clusters*, using some special vicinity criteria,
 - then a fit is performed on each cluster to compute helix or line segments compatible with the Geiger hits.